katharinalisalin/demo-bug-template/docs/contributing/index.md

 ### Before submitting an issue, ask yourself:

-  :material-head-question: Is this the right issue template for my request or report?
+- Is this the right issue template for my request or report?

-  :material-head-question: Have I provided all the information requested in the issue template?
+- Have I provided all the information requested in the issue template?

 ### Before asking a question, consider:

-  :material-head-question: Is my request related to the discussion I'm commenting on?
+- Is my request related to the discussion I'm commenting on?

-  :material-head-question: Should I open a new discussion for my request?
+- Should I open a new discussion for my request?

-  :material-head-question: Is my request a question for the community, or should it be a bug report?
+- Is my request a question for the community, or should it be a bug report?

-  :material-head-question: Have I provided the community with the necessary information?
+- Have I provided the community with the necessary information?

 ### When commenting on blog posts, ask yourself:

-  :material-head-question: Is my comment directly related to the content of this blog post?
+- Is my comment directly related to the content of this blog post?

 !!! warning "Issues are permanent"